-MediEvil 2 is an Action Adventure game from the year 2000 for Playstation.Over five hundred years has passed since the undead knight Sir Daniel Fortesque defeated Zarok the Sorcerer and rescued Gallowmere.
+MediEvil 2 is an Action Adventure sequel to MediEvil for the PlayStation, released in 2000.Over five hundred years has passed since the undead knight Sir Daniel Fortesque defeated Zarok the Sorcerer and rescued Gallowmere.
 In Victorian London, one Lord Palethorn unleashes the powers of darkness from Zarok's spellbook, raising the dead and demons once again.
 Sir Dan too is awakened, and teams up with occult expert Prof. Hamilton Kift to stop Lord Palethorn's plan for world domination.

 Gag Boobs: The prostitute in the Whitechapel nightclub has these.
 They're as large as her head, she bounces them constantly on her crossed arms, and before Dan leaves, she gets out a life bottle and gives it to him.

-Oddly enough, when your disguise is complete, they won't bat an eyeleash at you.
+Oddly enough, when your disguise is complete, they won't bat an eyelash at you.